VyStewart/maestro-learning-journey/README.md

 .
 AI co-thinking frameworks
 . the technical skills I build throughout this journey This repository is the first step in that transformation.

+📝Progress Log
+.
+Week 1: Python basics — variables, booleans, comparisons
+4- Week 2: Control flow — " if/elif/else ", string membership (in / not in)